-The Google Scholar query pane allows you to perform a Google Scholar query and analyse its results.
+The Google Scholar query pane in Publish or Perish allows you to perform a Google Scholar query and analyse its results.
 Publish or Perish also calculates a number of commonly used citation metrics from the results.
 The results are available on-screen and can also be copied to the Windows clipboard (for pasting into other applications) or saved to a text file (for future reference or further analysis).

 How to perform a Google Scholar search